-5.4.5.3.1.
+9.8.3.1.
 Proposed Body Structure Model

-With the forthcoming update to the SNOMED CT Anatomy concept model, exploration of this area is not recommended for concept model work, but instead focus on the Pharmaceutical/Substance and Laboratory hierarchies, where no current implementation of partonomy is planned.
+With the forthcoming update to the SNOMED CT Anatomy concept model, we do not recommend exploring this area for concept model work, but instead focus on the Pharmaceutical/Substance and Laboratory hierarchies, where no current implementation of partonomy is planned.

-5.4.5.4.
+9.8.4.
 Pharmaceutical / Substance Concepts